 Space Capability has been saved

-The global space economy is currently worth over USD$130 billion today and is forecasted to grow to over USD$1.1 trillion by 2040.
+The global Space Economy is currently worth over USD$420 billion in 2020 and is forecasted to grow to over USD$1.1 trillion by 2040.
 Although Australia contributes approximately 1% to the global space sector, this is expected to grow at 7.1% per annum over the next five years.
+The Australian Space Agency’s goal is to triple the size of the Australian Space Economy from $4B AUD to $12B AUD by 2030 targeting 20,000 new jobs.

 Learn more about the GRAVITY Challenge here

-Our knowledge of the Space sector is global and cross industrial:
+The Space Sector is global and cross industrial:

 Transport, Logistics and Smart Cities: Earth Observation offers the ability to analyse and monitor transport networks by detecting and counting vehicles on roads, freight vehicles, aircrafts and monitoring road structure and congestion management.